By Google

 What Are The Key Features?

-Syncs authentication codes to a Google Account for access across multiple devices and recovery if a phone is lost.
+Backs up authentication codes to a Google Account for cross-device access

 How much does it cost?

-The app serves as a utility to drive adoption and security for the broader Google ecosystem, prioritizing user security over direct monetization.
+The app is provided at no cost as a utility to support the broader Google Account security infrastructure.

 Who Built It?